AreyanR/ML-Agents-Racing-Simulation/README.md

 ## Learning Process and Parameters

 ### Rewards and Penalties
-- **Efficiency and Accuracy**:
-  Agents are rewarded for completing the race efficiently.
+- Agents are rewarded for completing the race efficiently.
-- **Error Handling**:
-  Penalties discourage unwanted actions such as falling or losing the race.
+- Penalties discourage unwanted actions such as falling or losing the race.

 ### Reinforcement Learning Parameters